EDUCATION PROJECT FOR BATWA CHILDREN

-The Batwa in six districts in western Uganda are among the minority tribes being threatened by extinction due to isolation, discrimination, high maternity rates, high mortality rate and high illiteracy rate as recorded by the health centers that have taken Batwa health and sanitation records.
+The Batwa in six districts in western Uganda are among the minority tribes being threatened by extinction due to isolation, discrimination, high maternity rates, and high illiteracy rate as recorded by the health centers that have taken Batwa health and sanitation records.

 The major concern of this project is to offer the Batwa youth generation a better living by equipping them with special live skills for their economic empowerment.